Roberto's Taco Shop: History

 Roberto's Taco Shop became successful starting in the mid-1970s, becoming a well known chain in San Diego.
 Roberto and Dolores Robledo split up in 1979, but remained friends and business partners.
 Roberto Robledo moved to the Las Vegas Valley in 1990 and opened the first of numerous Roberto's locations in the area that year.
 Like in San Diego, Roberto's also became a popular chain in the Las Vegas area.

 The chain also expanded to Miami.
 In May 1999, a location opened in the Miami-area city of Hialeah, Florida.
 Roberto Robledo died a month later.
 At the time, Roberto's had 60 locations, including 30 in San Diego County and 30 in Nevada and Miami.
 In 2007, the chain expanded to several California communities, including Encinitas, Leucadia, Mission Valley, and Solana Beach.
-Four years later, Roberto's had plans to expand into Orange and Imperial County in California.
+The Miami locations closed in 2009, as they were considered too far out to manage.
+In 2011, Roberto's had plans to expand into Orange and Imperial County in California.
 As of 2014, there were 48 Roberto's locations in and near Las Vegas, including a location in Mesquite, Nevada.
 In 2016, Roberto's opened its first northern Nevada location, in Reno.
 The Robledo family had first considered a Reno location five years earlier, after getting frequent emails from customers requesting a location there.

 Dolores Robledo died in July 2020, after a brief illness.
 At the time, the chain had 77 locations, with more than 50 in southern Nevada.
 In August 2020, Roberto's opened a restaurant in Sparks, Nevada, marking its third location in northern Nevada.
+Within two years, the chain had also opened a location in Texas.

 Various robberies have occurred at Roberto's locations, both in California and Nevada.
 Most locations operate 24 hours a day, every day of the year.
 In Las Vegas, the restaurants are especially popular among late-night partiers.